phanect/museum/README.md

 MODERATECONTENT_API_KEY= // Free API key from https://moderatecontent.com
 ```

-> In the root directory run both the backend and the front end with the following command
+- In the project root, run the backend, the frontend, and the DB server with the following command:

 ```shell
 $ npm run dev
 ```

-The app should launch automatically, enjoy playing around 😄